libKriging/libKriging/README.md

 </details>

-To get a particular version (branch or tag after v0.4.8), you can use:
+To get a particular version (branch or tag ≥v0.4.9), you can use:
 ```shell
 python3 -m pip install "git+https://github.com/libKriging/libKriging.git@tag"
 ```